irizvanoghlu/Avantus/README.md

     "root directory"

 7. #### Create Python environment
-    We give the user 2 paths to create a python environment for python 3.6.10.
+    We give the user 2 routes to create a python environment for python 3.6.10.
-   >Most Windows users have success with the Conda path.
+   >Most Windows users have success with the Conda route.

-    Each path results in a siloed python environment, but with different properties.
+    Each route results in a siloed python environment, but with different properties.
-    Choose the conda OR pip path and stick to it.
+    Choose the conda OR pip route and stick to it.
 Commands are not interchangeable.
-    >Please remember the path which created the python environment in order to activate it again later.
+    >Please remember the route which created the python environment in order to activate it again later.
    > **You will need to activate the python environment to run the model, always.**

-    **Conda Path - Recommended Path for Windows OS** This path requires you to open Anaconda Prompt in step 5.
+    **Conda Route - Recommended route for Windows OS** This route requires you to open Anaconda Prompt in step 5.

     Enter the following command:
     ```